redgeneLauren/HTMLcourse-sample/Content/Forms/Forms.facts.md

 - `method` - It tells the browser how to send the collected data.
 The value of the `method` attribute is either to `get` or to `post`.

+- `target` - It specifies the location where the page proceeds after submission.
+The values of the `target` attribute are:

+    - `_blank` -  displays the linked page in a new window or tab.

+    - `_self` - displays the linked page in the same window.

+    - `_top` - displays the linked page in the entire window.

+    - `_parent` - displays the linked page in the parent window.

 - `id` - It is a unique identifier to distinctly identify from other `<form>` elements.

 These are the basic form control elements used inside the `<form>` element:

 1. `<input>` - It is used to create different types of form controls from a user input.
 The form controls of `<input>` depends on the value written inside the `type` attribute .
 Attributes in the `<input>` element are:

 - `name` - It sets the label of the form control.
-The attribute value is written in a text format.

 - `value` - It sets the value of the form control.
-The attribute value is written in a text format.

 - `type` - It sets the type of form control.
 The `type` attribute values are: